Abid-Hossain29130/quantum-mechanics-course/Quantum_Mechanics_Self_Study/Learning_Journal/Quantum_Journal/Week_09/Week_09_Summary.md

 ## 4. Reflection

 Completing Chapter 6 sharpened my understanding of quantum symmetry, orbital structure, math methods, and their physical meaning.
 I’m now ready to integrate computational visualizations into my portfolio — reinforcing both theory and presentation.

----

-**Next step?** Would you like help drafting the Python notebook or the PDF summary?